Samarth-Nasnodkar/hyper-list/README.md

 This means, You can create an array with a flexible length.
 It also comes with some prebuilt features like,

 1. sort
-2. smartSearch
-3. binarySearch
+2. binarySearch
-4. linearSearch
+3. linearSearch
-5. insert
+4. insert
-6. insertAt
+5. insertAt
-7. append
+6. append
-8. filter
+7. filter
-9. map
+8. map
-10. reduce
+9. reduce
-11. toArray
+10. toArray

 # Example usage